melindahiggins2000/A_Series_of_R_Workshops/workshop1/part2.md

 install.packages("ggplot2")
 ```

 Once a package is installed, it is now located on your hard drive but is not yet ready to be used in R. Now you have to load the package into memory so that the functions inside that package can be used.
 For this you need the `library()` function.
-Let's load `ggplot2` and then let's run help on it to read more about the package.
+Let's load `ggplot2` and then run help on it to read more about the package.

 ```r